-5.12 PUBLIC USES: CRITICAL, ESSENTIAL & SUPPORTING
+5.11 PUBLIC USES: CRITICAL, ESSENTIAL & SUPPORTING

-Critical, essential and supporting public uses shall be allowed in any zoning district by right.
+Critical, essential, and supporting public uses shall be allowed in any zoning district by right.
 All applicable laws or other ordinances of the City shall apply.
 All structures associated with a public use shall be subject to applicable setbacks for the district in which they are located.
-Site plan approval and a land use permit shall be required.
+Site plan approval and a zoning permit shall be required.

-5.13 REQUIRED WATER SUPPLY AND SANITATION FACILITIES
+5.12 REQUIRED WATER SUPPLY AND SANITATION FACILITIES

-Buildings erected, altered or moved upon any premises and used in whole or in part as either year-round or seasonal dwellings or for recreational, business, commercial or industrial purposes, including religious institutions, schools, and other buildings in which persons customarily congregate, shall have adequate water and sanitary facilities as determined by the City of Ecorse Building Department.
+Buildings erected, altered, or moved upon any premises and used in whole or in part as either year-round or seasonal dwellings or for recreational, business, commercial or industrial purposes, including religious institutions, schools, and other buildings in which persons customarily congregate, shall have adequate water and sanitary facilities as determined by the City of River Rouge.

-5.14 VOTING PLACE
+5.13 VOTING PLACE